CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Before implementation, organisations should ensure their domain has been under their control for at least the maximum validity period ({{maximum-validity-period}}) and consider TLD governance ({{dnssec-dependency}}).
 DNSSEC must be properly configured, with processes established for key rollovers.

+## TLD DNSSEC Considerations

+When selecting a domain for DomainAuth implementation, organisations should carefully assess the security practices of the TLD operator, as mentioned in {{dnssec-dependency}}.
+Factors to consider include:

+- The TLD operator's jurisdiction and potential vulnerability to government influence.
+- The cryptographic algorithms used for DNSSEC by the TLD.
+- The TLD's DNSSEC Practice Statement.
+- The TLD operator's history of security incidents or vulnerabilities.

+For security-critical applications, organisations may wish to select TLDs with strong security practices and jurisdictions with robust legal protections.

+Similar considerations apply to the DNS hosting provider used for the domain, as they represent another potential attack vector.
+The security practices, DNSSEC support, access controls, and jurisdictional factors of the entity responsible for hosting the domain's DNS records can significantly impact the overall security of a DomainAuth implementation.

+## Organisation Key Management

 Key management practices should include secure generation (potentially using HSMs as suggested in {{key-management}}), protected storage, and scheduled rotation.
 Organisations may publish multiple TXT records for different keys, algorithms, or services, which facilitates smooth key rotation.
 The TTL override value in TXT records significantly affects verification windows and should be set appropriately for the service's offline requirements.

 The organisation certificate serves as the trust anchor for all members, making its protection particularly important.
 For member management, establish clear processes for certificate issuance, naming conventions that comply with normalisation requirements ({{phishing-attacks}}), secure distribution of Member Id Bundles, and handling departing members.

 Operational security measures should include regular verification of DomainAuth TXT records, comprehensive logging ({{audit-trails}}), certificate inventory maintenance, and monitoring for unauthorised DNS modifications.
 Incident response procedures should address key compromise, DNS hijacking, and trust recovery, noting that the limited validity period of signatures helps contain security incident impact.

+Due to the residual risks regarding offline verification ({{offline-verification-limitations}}), organisations should implement additional safeguards:

+- Keep validity periods as short as operationally feasible.
+- Implement robust monitoring for potential compromise indicators.
+- Maintain secure backup procedures for cryptographic materials.
+- Have emergency procedures in place to respond to security incidents, including communication plans to notify relying parties.

 # Acknowledgements